 The $100 Brief

-Three specialists argue about your framing before a single word is written.
-A human director stress-tests the result.
+Three specialists argue about your framing before a word is written.
+The director stress-tests the result.
 It lands in your inbox by morning.

-You've already tried asking ChatGPT.
-What came back was structured and plausible and told you exactly what you already thought.
+You’ve already tried ChatGPT.
+What came back confirmed exactly what you already thought.

-That's the gap.
-The hard part isn't generating text.
-It's the part where someone pushes back on your framing, stress-tests the answer, and tells you the thing you didn't want to hear but needed to.
-AI can produce language.
-It can't produce judgment.
-That requires direction.
+The hard part isn’t generating text.
+It’s the part where someone pushes back on your framing and names the thing you didn’t want to hear.
+Language models produce language.
+Judgment requires a director.

 Behind this system: B. Glouton.
-London to New York at 25.
+Northwestern.
+Wharton.
 Youngest director in a global luxury operation — sixteen locations, three countries, two hundred people.
-Then Northwestern.
-Then Wharton.
-Then he built what most companies staff with five senior hires: a system of eight AI specialists, directed by a human who's made the decisions you're facing.
+He’s made the decisions you’re facing.
 Same rigor, applied to one question.
 Yours.

 What You Receive